mParticle/mparticle-apple-sdk/README.md

 end
 ```

-For iOS only, you can also choose to install the crash reporter.
-You include it as a subspec:
+For iOS only, you can also choose to install the crash reporter by including it as a subspec:

 ```ruby
 pod 'mParticle-Apple-SDK/CrashReporter', '~> 6'
 ```

-> You can't use the crash reporter at the same time as the Apteligent/Crittercism kit.
+> You can't use the crash reporter at the same time as the Apteligent kit.

 #### Carthage

-To integrate mParticle into your Xcode project using Carthage, specify it in your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile):
+To integrate the SDK using Carthage, specify it in your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile):

 ```ogdl
 github "mparticle/mparticle-apple-sdk" ~> 6.0